aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 {{% /notice %}}

 #### Configure cfn-hup
-It is a good practice to include `cfn-hup` helper script, with which you can make configuration updates to running instances by updating the stack template.
+It is a good practice to include a `cfn-hup` helper script, with which you can make configuration updates to running instances by updating the stack template.
 For example, you could change the sample PHP application and then run a stack update to deploy the change.
 (To see this in action, please refer to the exercise section of this lab.)